Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 # New Idea Scrap

-## Exemplars for Confidence Criterion
+## Exemplars for Redundancy Criterion
 * Use exemplars for termination criterion
 * If we enforce that there are only 4-5 exemplars per viewpoint, then we can afford to augment each PCC into a complete graph and force the user to